hakanonal/mastermind/README.md

 - the environment class is almost finished.
 Curentlly in the status of debugging...
 - So the playable version of the game has completed.
 A user can play right now.
 - I will try to publish via colab.
+    - That did not work.
+Because the references to the environment and agent classes are not working properlly in colab.
+- So the game has completed.
+Now it is time to construct the agent class.
+Curentllt the games ai mode is not working properlly.
+At least iit is not tested well.